 About The Project

-vHH were commissioned by Urban & Civic PLC to design a new primary school for their Radio Station Rugby development, which is a new residential scheme of up to 6200 new homes on the former GPO international radio station.
+vHH were commissioned by Urban & Civic PLC to design a new primary school for their Houlton development in Rugby, which is a new residential scheme of up to 6200 new homes on the site of the former GPO international radio station.

 St Gabriel’s Church of England primary school forms a key part of their Section 106 requirements.
 In order to meet their development programme, U&C elected to deliver the school themselves, in partnership with the Diocese of Coventry and Warwickshire County Council.
-The school is at the heart of the first phase of development at Houlton, as the development is called, and has been successfully completed to be available to the earliest residents in September 2018.
+The school is at the heart of the first phase of development at Houlton.

 One of the key requirements of the brief was that it could be expanded as the community grows.
 Our design provides one form-of-entry in the first phase, including the key communal spaces and facilities, and adopts a modular design approach, allowing simple linked classroom blocks to be added as the school numbers grow.
 Ultimately it will provide three forms-of-entry.